 - a.
 Employees may be terminated by dismissal due to the inability of the employee to satisfactorily perform the job requirements, just cause or failure to comply with the rules and regulations outlined in this or other City or departmental manuals.
 An employee may also be terminated when a physician appointed by the City Manager determines that the employee, for whatever reason, is unable to perform the required duties of the position. - b.
-The Department Director through the Human Resources Office will make a recommendation to the City Manager for employee dismissal. - Any employee can appeal a decision regarding their termination directly to the City Manager.
-Ultimately the decision for dismissal is made by the City Manager. - d.
-If the dismissal is recommended by a Department Director, the City Manager is still the final decision maker and his/her decision is not subject to appeal.
+The Department Director, through the Human Resources Office will make a written recommendation to the City Manager for employee dismissal. - c.
+Any employee can appeal a decision regarding their termination directly to the City Manager.
+Ultimately, the decision for dismissal is made by the City Manager.